BioMartinez/BioMartinez/README.md

 ## About me

-In 2023 I started learning for a Quality Assurance.
+:white_check_mark: In 2023 I started learning for a Quality Assurance.
 During the course, I acquired skills and knowledge in the following topics:
 - form testing
 - desktop and mobile testing
 - website testing